The Year of the Four Roman Emperors explained

 Since Galba was not nearby, this left him alone to march on Rome.
 News of the armies marching towards Rome reached the city and the emperor knew his time was up.

-As a final resort, Nero asked one of his slaves to kill him.
+As a final resort, Nero asked one of his slaves, Epaphroditos, to kill him.

-The death of Nero in AD 68 created a power vacuum in the Roman Empire, as there was no clear heir to the throne.
+So, the death of Nero on June 9, AD 68, created a power vacuum in the Roman Empire, as there was no clear heir to the throne.

 This led to a period of civil war, as three men fought for control of the empire: Galba, Otho, and Vitellius.

 With Nero dead, the Roman Empire was without an emperor.
-The Senate, the group of Roman nobles who had the power to choose the emperor, was divided on who to choose.
+The Senate, the group of Roman nobles who had the power to choose a replacement, was divided on who to choose.

-Galba was the governor of Hispania Tarraconensis (modern-day Spain).
-He was an old man with no children, and he had been passed over for promotion by Nero.
+Galba had no living children and he had been previously been passed over for political promotion by Nero.

 Galba had support from some influential men.
 In Africa, Clodius Macer launched a revolution to support Galba.